gooners006/Free-Code-Camp/Exercise.md

   var strRoman='';
   //for loop iterate through the number array for(i=0;i<number.length;i++){
-    // if the input number is equal or larger than the number at index then subtract the number by the value at the index, at the same time return the roman counterpart to the string while(number[i]<=num){
+    // if the input number is equal or larger than the number at index then subtract the number by the value at the index,
+    //at the same time return the roman counterpart to the string while(number[i]<=num){
       strRoman+=roman[i];
       num-=number[i];